Growing healthy vegetables

 - Plant in a location where no plant of the same family has been grown for 2 to 4 years.

-- Create conditions that favor plant growth and limit fungi and bacteria.
-You can do this by using proper plant spacing, staking, mulching and watering.
+- Create conditions that favor plant growth and limit fungi and bacteria by using proper plant spacing, staking, mulching and watering.

 - Look for disease problems early in the season.